 For more than seventy years, Penguin has been the leading publisher of classic literature in the English-speaking world, providing readers with a global bookshelf of the best works throughout history and across genres and disciplines.
 Now, we are proud to host our third annual Penguin Classics Student Scholarship Essay Contest, in which five high school freshmen or sophomores (or home-schooled students aged 14-16) can each win a $1,000 scholarship award to be used toward their higher education plus a selection of Penguin Classics Deluxe Editions for their school or public library!
 Essays must be submitted by a high school English teacher (or a parent/legal guardian for home-schooled students) on behalf of students who write an essay on one of five topics for this year’s competition book, The Crucible.

-This year’s essay subject is Of Mice and Men.
+This year’s essay subject is The Crucible.

 Select one of the following five topics: